Afro Samurai 2

-Afro Samurai 2: Revenge of Kuma is an action-adventure video game developed by Redacted Studios and published by Versus Evil.
-It was released for PlayStation 4 via PlayStation Network and Windows in September 2015, with an Xbox One version planned for October.
-The sequel to 2009's Afro Samurai, originally a manga series by Takashi Okazaki, the player controls Kuma, a swordsman who seeks revenge on the titular character.
+Afro Samurai 2: Revenge of Kuma is a 2015 action-adventure video game developed by Redacted Studios and published by Versus Evil.
+It was released for PlayStation 4 via PlayStation Network and Windows in September 2015.
+As the sequel to 2009's Afro Samurai, based on the manga series by Takashi Okazaki, the player controls Kuma, a swordsman who seeks revenge on the titular character.

 The game received widely negative reviews from critics.
 Originally planned to be released in three volumes, Versus Evil pulled Revenge of Kuma from all platforms, issued refunds, and canceled the other two volumes.
-The Xbox One version was also never released, while the PlayStation 4 version is one of the few titles from that platform to not be backward compatible with the PlayStation 5.
+An Xbox One version was planned but never released, and the PlayStation 4 version is one of the few titles that are not backwards compatible with the PlayStation 5.

 Gameplay

 Similar to the first installment, Afro Samurai 2 is a third-person action game where the player must work through a series of areas taking down waves of enemies.
 Learning different moves and combos are key to getting through the game.